 Our goal is to provide teachers with the tools and support they need to successfully and effectively teach each and every student in their classroom.

 - Ways to Increase Time on Task

 - Skill Acquisition - Reinforcement Used The Right Way

 Shadow Teacher Services

-- Promoting the generalization of previously learned skills to the classroom setting
+- Promoting generalization of previously learned skills to the classroom setting

-The McCarton Center through interactive video technology can supervise and manage children receiving ABA therapy outside the New York City area. is in the early stages of evaluating an interactive video outreach program, to deliver their multidisciplinary approach and techniques to children outside the NYC area.
+The McCarton Center can supervise and manage children receiving ABA therapy outside the New York City area, through interactive video technology.
+The McCarton Center is in the early stages of evaluating an interactive video outreach program, to deliver their multidisciplinary approach and techniques to children outside the NYC area.
 For consideration into this program, children will need to be evaluated by The McCarton Center, meet specific selection criteria and have the necessary dedicated local resources.